Get Schooled

 Follow up and say thank you

-Take a moment to show appreciation for your references by saying thank you.
-The most common way to do this is by writing them a letter or sending them an email.
+Always take a moment to show appreciation for your references by thanking them via phone or email.

-Ask the wrong person to be a job reference
+Ask the wrong person to be your reference

 Find a Job